sillsdev/ptx2pdf/docs/documentation/Categories.md

 \ef - \cat People\cat*\fr 1.2-6a: \fq Tamar: \ft Bore her twin sons out of wedlock (Gen 38.6-30).\ef*
 ```
 In the hypothetical example below, the language-group represented by the left (inner) column do
-not accept the use of green text for styling humans names, prefering red.
+not accept the use of green text for styling humans names, preferring red.
 Those represented by the right column consider that all living creatures named
 in Scripture should be in green.